c9s/r3/README.md

 R3 is an URL router library with high performance, thus, it's implemented in C.
 It compiles your route paths into a prefix trie.

-By using the constructed prefix trie in the start-up time, you can dispatch routes with efficiency.
+By using the prefix tree constructed in the start-up time, you can dispatch the path to the controller with high efficiency.

 Requirement
 -----------------------

+### Build Requirement

 * autoconf
 * automake
 * check
+* pkg-config

+### Runtime Requirement

 * pcre
 * graphviz version 2.38.0 (20140413.2041)
-* pkg-config

 Pattern Syntax
 -----------------------